dokumentacion/planaria/api.md

 The `m` variable consists of two attributes:

-- `input`: The incoming transaction event object
+- `input`: The incoming transaction event object in [TXO format](https://github.com/interplanaria/txo)
 - `state`: The CRUD API object
 - `output`: The publish API